LaunchCoderGirlSTL/web_group_cohort/project_300.md

 * [ABC Lesson 300](https://stackblitz.io/github/AngularBootCamp/dependency-injection-and-http)

 In your videos project in _VS Code_
-* Delete the JavaScript array of video data from the video dashboard component.
+* Delete the JavaScript array of video data from the VideoListComponent
 * Use HttpClient to load the video data from `https://api.angularbootcamp.com/videos`:
   * Add HttpClientModule to the imports array in your AppModule
   * Inject HttpClient into your video list component (pass `http: HttpClient` as a parameter to the constructor function)
   * Call the `get` method on the http service to retrieve the video list from the API
   * Call the `subscribe` method and pass a callback function to assign the data to the videos property on the class
   * You will need to remove the date from the template if you added that (the data from the API doesn’t have a date property)
   * Check that the video list shows up in the browser.
-Look at the network tab to see that the data is coming from the API.
+Look at the network tab to see that the data is coming from the API

 ### Do On Your Own
 * Use `ng new` to create a new Angular application for your LaunchCode project (refer to [Lesson 200](https://codergirl.launchcode.org/web_group_cohort/project_200)) (on the command line)